datahub-project/datahub/docs/how/updating-datahub.md

 pattern format by prepending `.*\\.` to dataset patterns lacking a period, so in most cases this should not cause any issues.
 However, if you have a complex dataset pattern, we recommend you manually convert it to the fully qualified format to avoid any potential issues.
+- #9110 - The Unity Catalog source will now generate urns based on `env` properly.
+If you have been setting `env` in your recipe to something besides `PROD`, we will now generate urns with that new env variable, invalidating your existing urns.

 ### Potential Downtime